Learn how to choose a benchmark index for your mutual fund and ETF investments:

 To achieve its investment objective, the fund will invest directly in shares of companies that make up the FTSE All-World Index.

-Our final portfolio return
+Conclusion – our final investment portfolio return

 We have invested 70% of our investment capital into S&P 500 and the remaining 30% into FTSE All World Index.